When I found this out I went W.O.W and it opened my eyes to a new possibility...

 Just how many menopause symptoms are related to nutritional depletion in your body?

 This gets my chinese medicine juices flowing (I know - weird!) but it's why I'm so good at helping you resolve your symptoms!
-The thought that if you are missing things in your body at this time of hormonal change then does adding back in the missing element salter your symptoms?
+If you are missing critical nutrients in your body at this time of hormonal change does adding them back in relieve your symptoms?

 And the answer I researched and tested with clients is YES!